 Middletown is a somewhat small borough located in the state of Pennsylvania.
 With a population of 9,117 people and five constituent neighborhoods, Middletown is the 137th largest community in Pennsylvania.

-Middletown is a very ethnically-diverse borough.
+Middletown is a somewhat ethnically-diverse borough.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Middletown include Irish, Italian, English, and Polish.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and German.